 Hillary Clinton spoke on women's rights at the United Nations on Tuesday afternoon, and then moved on to something the media actually cares about: a press conference addressing her use of a private email account during her time as secretary of state.
-Though some reporters whined extensively about a difficult U.N. press credentialing process,
+Though some reporters whined extensively about a difficult U.N. press credentialing process, plenty of media

 made it in.